-The forward stratigraphic simulation approach is applied to forecast porosity and permeability trends in the Volve field subsurface model.
-Variograms and synthetic well logs from the forward stratigraphic model were combined with known data to guide porosity and permeability distribution.
+The forward stratigraphic simulation approach is applied to predict porosity and permeability distribution.
+Synthetic well logs from the forward stratigraphic model served as secondary data to control porosity and permeability representation in the reservoir model.
 Building a reservoir model that fits data at different locations comes with high levels of uncertainty.
-Therefore, it is critical to generate an appropriate stratigraphic framework to guide lithofacies and associated petrophysical distribution in a subsurface model.
-The workflow adopted is in three parts; first, simulation of twenty scenarios of sediment transportation and deposition using the geological process modeling (GPMTM) software developed by Schlumberger.
-Secondly, an estimation of the extent and proportion of lithofacies proportions in the stratigraphic model using the property calculator tool in PetrelTM.
-Finally, porosity and permeability values were assigned to corresponding lithofacies-associations in the forward stratigraphic model to produce a forward stratigraphic-based porosity and permeability model.
-Results show a lithofacies distribution model, which depends on sediment diffusion rate, sea level variation, flow rate, wave processes, and tectonic events.
-This observation is consistent with the natural occurrence, where variation in sea level, sediment supply, and accommodation control stratigraphic sequences.
-Validation wells, VP1 and VP2 located in the original Volve field model and the forward stratigraphicbased models show a significant similarity, especially in the porosity models.
-These results suggest that forward stratigraphic simulation outputs can be used together with geostatistical modeling workflows to improve subsurface property representation in reservoir models.
+Therefore, it is critical to generate an appropriate stratigraphic framework to guide lithofacies and associated porosity/permeability simulation.
+The workflow adopted for this task is in three parts; first, simulation of twenty scenarios of sediment transportation and deposition using the geological process modeling (GPMTM) software developed by Schlumberger.
+Secondly, an estimation of the extent and proportion of lithofacies units in the stratigraphic model using the property calculator tool in PetrelTM.
+Finally, porosity and permeability values are assigned to corresponding lithofacies-units in the forward stratigraphic model to produce a forward stratigraphic-based porosity and permeability model.
+Results show a forward stratigraphic-based lithofacies model, which depends on sediment diffusion rate, sea level variation, sediment movement, wave processes, and tectonic events.
+This observation is consistent with the natural occurrence, where variation in sea level, sediment supply, and accommodation control stratigraphic sequences, and therefore, facies distribution in a geological basin.
+Validation wells VP1 and VP2 showed a notable match after a comparing the original and forward stratigraphic-based porosity models.
+However, a significant discrepancy is recorded in the permeability estimates.
+These results suggest that the forward stratigraphic modeling approach can be a practical addition to geostatistical-based workflows for realistic prediction of porosity and permeability.